-The Work Link program provides a listing service for farmers and ranchers seeking workers and connects people wanting to learn how to farm or ranch with experienced producers willing to share their expertise.
-The typical internship arrangement involves an exchange of labor for room, board, a stipend, and intensive training and experience in farming.
+Work Link is a listing service for farmers and ranchers seeking workers.
+It serves to connect people who want to learn how to farm or ranch with experienced producers willing to share their expertise.

 Farm internships may provide opportunities for training in:

-- Vegetable, herb, and flower production at many different scales
+- Vegetable, herb, fruit, and flower production at many different scales

 - Marketing techniques, including direct marketing strategies

-- Dairy farming and cheese making with cows, goats, or sheep
+- Dairy farming and cheese making with cows, sheep or goats

 - Seed saving